Moons of Pluto

-The dwarf planet Pluto has five natural satellites.
+There are five known moons of the dwarf planet Pluto.
 In order of distance from Pluto, they are Charon, Styx, Nix, Kerberos, and Hydra.
 Charon, the largest, is mutually tidally locked with Pluto, and is massive enough that Pluto and Charon are sometimes considered a binary dwarf planet.

 History

 The innermost and largest moon, Charon, was discovered by James Christy on 22 June 1978, nearly half a century after Pluto was discovered.
 This led to a substantial revision in estimates of Pluto's size, which had previously assumed that the observed mass and reflected light of the system were all attributable to Pluto alone.

 Two additional moons were imaged by astronomers of the Pluto Companion Search Team preparing for the New Horizons mission and working with the Hubble Space Telescope on 15 May 2005, which received the provisional designations S/2005 P 1 and S/2005 P 2.
 The International Astronomical Union officially named these moons Nix (Pluto II, the inner of the two moons, formerly P 2) and Hydra (Pluto III, the outer moon, formerly P 1), on 21 June 2006.
 Kerberos, announced on 20 July 2011, was discovered while searching for Plutonian rings.
 The discovery of Styx was announced on 7 July 2012 while looking for potential hazards for New Horizons.